Editorials about "shortchanging Amtrak" are always shortsighted

 times (800%) over the last 10 years even though Hillsborough's population

 increased only 29% over that same time frame.
-Despite the dramatic
+Despite the dramatic increase

-over the same 10 year time frame.
+the same 10 year time frame.

 Even so, local taxes encourage people to live in rural